tamarin-prover/tamarin-prover/src/002_installation.md

 to ignore this.)

 #### Installing Homebrew & Cask
-If you don't have Homebrew and/or Cask installed, (which is highly recommended more generally):
+If you don't have Homebrew and/or Cask installed:

 1. Install [Homebrew](http://brew.sh/), by following the instructions on their website (this is a one-line copy paste install).
 Update everything with: `brew update`.